 The internet changed the way we all work.
 EXEControl Global Solutions had to keep pace.
 Introduction of SAAS (Software As A Service – what used to be time sharing of the 70’s) became popular.
 Distributed processing network demands decreased as all business locations can now function (computer wise) as if they were all in the same building.
 Servers costing $5,000 to $10,000 were now available and able to support thousands of users on the same computer.

-EXEControl Global Solutions continues to adjust and position our company and our clients companies to take advantage of the “world of computers.”
+EXEControl Global Solutions continues to adjust and position our internal operations and our clients’ operations to take advantage of the “world of computers.”
 Back in 1969 when Dr. Ebeling started EXEControl Global Solutions, he commented, “The future of computers is not in the hardware, nor is it in the software, but it is in the combining of hardware, software and thoughtware.”
 To this end, EXEControl Global Solutions has established three main departments for servicing our clients, 1) Networking and Computer Services, 2) Software Services and 3) Business Advisory Services (Hardware, Software, and Thoughtware).